BC17/push-plugin-cordova-phonegap/push-cordova/README.md

 	push.setDebugModeEnabled(true, logLevel);
 	push.setDebugModeEnabled(true);

-`logLevel` is integer that can take values form 0 to 4, and works only on iOS.
+`logLevel` is integer that can take on values form 0 to 4, and works only on iOS.
-It is possible to set it on Android too, but it does not affect on result.
+It is possible to set it on Android too, but it does not affect the result.

-Check is debug	mode set or not with next code:
+Check if the debug	mode has been set or not with following code:

 	push.isDebugModeEnabled(successCallback),
-	successCallback: function(data)
+	successCallback: function(data) {

-`data` parameter is like following:

-	{
-		debugMode: true
+		alert(data.debugMode);
 	}

+`data` is object that contains boolean field debugMode.

 #### Channels

 If the user is already registered, subscribe him/her to channels by using

 	push.registerToChannels(args, successCallback, errorCallback);

-`arguments` is JSON object like following:
+`arguments` is a JSON object like the following:

 	{
 	    channels: [